 Applied Research and Innovation Project

-Applied research funding for TAFEs to drive innovation, industry collaboration, and workforce solutions in Victoria’s care economy.
+Funding for TAFEs to drive innovation, industry collaboration and practical solutions in Victoria’s care economy.

-The Applied Research and Innovation (ARI) Project positions Victorian TAFEs as trusted innovation partners for industry and community organisations within the care economy.
+The Applied Research and Innovation (ARI) Project supports Victorian TAFEs to become trusted innovation partners for industry and community organisations within the care economy.

-The care economy is one of Victoria’s fastest-growing sectors, recognised as a government priority in the Victorian Skills Plan (2023–2024).
+The care economy is one of Victoria’s fastest-growing sectors, recognised as a government priority in the 2024 into 2025 Victorian Skills Plan.
 It includes essential services such as:

 • Aged care and disability support